mathieulagrange/lmnn4sol/experiments/timbralSimilaritySol/README.txt

 Ref: mfcc cut stand

-Challenger: scat 25, median, log (test log)
+Challenger: scat 25, median, log

+evaluate the frame size by considering an octave split

 % This is the README for the experiment timbralSimilaritySol